zikula/SpecTheme/Resources/config/theme.yml.md

 to match the (1) path, (2) route id, or (3) the module name.
 The realms are matched from top to bottom returning the first match (case-insensitive).
 Therefore, more specific definitions must be higher than general definitions.

-Defining an 'admin' realm will be used when AdminResponse is sent (even w/o pattern)
+Defining an 'admin' realm will be used when @Admin annotation is detected in the method (even w/o pattern)

 When defining a 'home' pattern, `^/$` is the required pattern (`$` indicates end of path)